cerebral/cerebral/docs/developer_guide/paths.md

 </button>
 ...
 ```
+Now we are ready to test drive our changes.

 ### Parallel execution
 But there is an issue here.
 Did you notice that the message *Loading data for repo...* is blocking the execution for 2 seconds?
 It would be nice to indicate to Cerebral that actions can execute in parallel.